krafairus/zen-browser-start/README.md

 Using pyinstaller, you can create a binary containing the program and its necessary resources.

 ## Steps to compile a portable installer:
+It requires the "BeautifulSoup" library to run.
+You can use the program directly with Python without compiling it, or you can compile it yourself if you wish: pip install beautifulsoup4

 # Generate .ts files
 pylupdate5 zen-browser-start -ts resources/zn_en.ts resources/zn_pt.ts